 What Is a Nassau?

-The three bets:
+The three matches:

-- 1. Front 9 — Who wins holes 1-9.
-A separate, standalone bet.
+- 1.Front 9 — Who wins holes 1-9.
+A separate, standalone match.

-- 2. Back 9 — Who wins holes 10-18.
+- 2.Back 9 — Who wins holes 10-18.
 Independent of the front 9 result.

-- 3. Overall 18 — Who wins across all 18 holes.
+- 3.Overall 18 — Who wins across all 18 holes.
 Can go to a different player than either nine.

 Why Nassau is so popular: Even if you're losing badly on the front 9, the back 9 is a fresh start.
 You always have something to play for.
-The format originated at Nassau Country Club on Long Island in the early 1900s and has been the default friendly wager in golf ever since.
+The format originated at Nassau Country Club on Long Island in the early 1900s and has been the default friendly match in golf ever since.

 How Nassau Scoring Works